 Local Storage Caching

-As discussed in section 3.1, it’s possible to optimize iterative MapReduce computations by caching the loop-invariant input data across the iterations.
+As discussed in section 3.1, it is possible to optimize iterative MapReduce computations by caching the loop-invariant input data across the iterations.
 We use the Azure Blob storage as the input data storage for Twister4Azure computations.
 Twister4Azure supports local instance (disk) storage caching as the simplest form of data caching.
-Local storage caching allows the subsequent iterations (or different applications or tasks in the same iteration) to reuse the input data from the local storage rather than fetching them from the Azure Blob Storage.
+Local storage caching allows the subsequent iterations (or different applications or tasks in the same iteration) to reuse the input data from the local storage other than fetching them from the Azure Blob Storage.
 This resulted in speedups of more than 50 % (estimated) over a non-cached MDS computation of our sample use case.
 However, local storage caching causes the applications to read and parse data from the instances storage each time the data is used.
 On the other hand, on-disk caching puts minimal strain on the memory.

 Twister4Azure also supports the ‘in-memory caching’ of the loop-invariant data across iterations.
 With in-memory caching, Twister4Azure fetch the data from the Azure Blob storage, parse and load them in to the memory during the initial iteration.
-These data products will remain in memory throughout the course of the computation and will be reused throughout the iterations, eliminating the overhead of loading and parsing data from disk.
+After the first iteration, these data products remain in memory throughout the course of the computation for reuse throughout the subsequent iterations, eliminating the overhead of loading and parsing data from disk.
 Twister4Azure performs cache-invalidation based on the Least Recently Used (LRU) policy.
-As shown in table 2, this improved the average run time of the BCCalc map task by approximately 36% and the total run time by approximately 22% over disk based caching.
+As shown in Table 2, this improved the average run time of the BCCalc map task by approximately 36% and the total run time by approximately 22% over disk based caching.

 As mentioned in section 3.3, Twister4Azure supports cache-aware scheduling for data cached in-memory as well as in local-storage.